What better way to celebrate your baby’s first birthday than by taking some fun cake smash photos!

-Get variety in your photos by shooting from lots of different positions and angles.
+Get variety in your photos by shooting from lots of different angles and positions.

-This tip is one of the easiest and most powerful things you can do in your child photography – get down low to eye level with your subject.
+This tip is one of the easiest and most powerful things you can do in child photography, including when taking cake smash photos – get down low to eye level with your subject.
 It’s the best way to ensure good eye contact, and makes it easier to engage your subject.

 Related: Get Down to Their Level